nicholaslck/cypress-cucumber-preprocessor/docs/faq.md

 ## JSON reports aren't generated in open / interactive mode

-JSON reports aren't typically generated in open / interactive mode.
+JSON reports aren't generated in open / interactive mode.
 They rely on some events that aren't available in open-mode, at least not without `experimentalInteractiveRunEvents: true`.
-However, this experimental flag broke some time ago, ref. [cypress-io/cypress#18955](https://github.com/cypress-io/cypress/issues/18955).
+However, this experimental flag broke some time ago, ref. [cypress-io/cypress#18955](https://github.com/cypress-io/cypress/issues/18955), [cypress-io/cypress#26634](https://github.com/cypress-io/cypress/issues/26634).
+There's unfortunately little indication that these issues will be fixed and meanwhile reports will not be available in open / interactive mode.

 ## I get `cypress_esbuild_preprocessor_1.createBundler is not a function`